autolab/Autolab/docs/installation/mailing.md

         :::
         SMTP_DEFAULT_FROM=from@example.com

-       Here the from address **must** be a address that your SMTP service permits you to send from.
+       Here the from address **must** be an address that your SMTP service permits you to send from.
 Oftentimes it is the same as your user_name in the smtp settings.

 After which, doing a `docker-compose down` followed by `docker-compose up -d` will allow you to see the changes.